THE HUNTER’S LEDGER

 falsepositives:

-- Authorized penetration testing or security scanning tools (Burp Suite, Nuclei, Metasploit) running assessments against cPanel infrastructure
+- Authorized security assessment tools (Burp Suite, Nuclei, Metasploit) running assessments against cPanel infrastructure

 - Security researchers probing CVE-2026-41940 in controlled environments